Updated for Pascha 2022

 You may think it’s just too expensive to commission a real hand-painted icon for a child.
 Peasants in 19th century Transylvania couldn’t afford icons, either.
 So they created their own, painting the icons on the back side of a piece of glass.
 Glass icons created in this tradition have the vividness and immediacy of folk art, while still being icons in the aid of prayer.

 And they are much less expensive than conventional icons painted on wooden boards.
 Check out the sizes and prices on iconographer Maria Sider-Rose’s website, Immanuel Icons.
-If you want to commission a glass icon for Pascha, you must order by Annunciation.
+If you want to commission a glass icon this year, it won’t be ready for Pascha.
+But you can put a slip of paper in a plastic egg, with a promise of what will come.

 Draw Near Designs